Inference on the eigenvalues of the covariance matrix of a multivariate normal distribution--geometrical view--

-In Section \ref{section:information_loss}, we get the explicit form of the asymptotic information loss caused by discarding the sample eigenvectors in the first and second orders w.r.t. the sample size.
-In the final section, we propose the new estimators which is naturally derived in a geometrical view.
-All the proofs of the propositions are collected in Appendix.
+In the latter part (Section \ref{section:estimation of lambda when Gamma is known} and \ref{section:estimation of lambda when Gamma is unknown}), we consider the estimation problem of $\lam$.
+In Section \ref{section:estimation of lambda when Gamma is known}, we describe the asymptotic variance of estimators when $\Gam$ is known (Section \ref{subsec:asympto variance}) and the asymptotic information loss caused by discarding the sample eigenvectors $\hh$ (Section \ref{subsec:info loss}).
+The asymptotic information loss could be measured by the difference in the asymptotic variance between two certain estimators.
+In Section \ref{section:estimation of lambda when Gamma is unknown} for the case when $\Gam$ is unknown, we propose a new estimator of $\lam$, which is naturally derived from a geometric point of view.
+In the last section, some comments are made for further research.
+All the proofs are collected in Appendix.